-Entropy, as formally defined for the univariate case in section 2.9 and for the bivariate case in equations (2.77) and (2.78), is an expectation and thus we can also define where $P{i|j} := P\left\{\underline{x} = x_i | \underline{y} = y_j\right\}$ , and for a continuous stochastic variable it is:
+Entropy, as formally defined for the univariate case in section 2.9 and for the bivariate case in equations (2.77) and (2.78), is an expectation and thus we can also define conditional forms of entropy which are quite useful.
+Thus, for a specified value of $\underline{y} = y$ and for a discrete stochastic variable the entropy is:

 These quantities depend on the specified conditioning value y of $\underline{y}$ .
-However, we can define a global conditional entropy, for an unspecified value of $\underline{y}$ .
+However, we can define a global conditional entropy, for an unspecified value of y.